KenKundert/nestedtext/doc/alternatives.rst

 of this results in *JSON* being a frustrating format for humans to read, enter or edit.

-*NestedText* has the following clear advantages over *JSON* as human readable and writable data file format:
+*NestedText* has the following clear advantages over *JSON* as a human readable and writable data file format:

 - text does not require quotes